tzachbon/css-webpack-plugin-example/docs/css-loader.md

 The loader is implemented, we got scoped classes.
 But, everything is loaded from javascript, and if we would like to cache the CSS it is impossible at the moment.
-We will need to compose all the CSS into one file and create a Webpack Plugin.
+We will need to compose all the CSS into one file and for that we will need to create a Webpack Plugin.

 ## [Next chapter](./css-plugin.md)
 ### [Previous chapter](./setup-the-solution.md)